EyalPerry/micro/docs/ARCHITECTURE.md

 Can be consumed by domain objects, models and services.<br/>
 See `CONFIG.md` for more info.

-# HTTP Request / Response Mapping
+# Expressive HTTP Request / Response Mapping
-This starter enables to expressively map incoming requests into a single object, invoke a specific domain object function with that single object as the first argument, and pass in the `IRequestContext` as a second argument.
-The function's result is then converted into an HTTP response.
+This starter enables expressively mapping incoming requests into a single object, invoking a specific domain object function with that single object as the first argument, and pass in the `IRequestContext` as a second argument.
+The function's result is then converted into a response, according to the expected `IResponse` interface.

+## Binding Domain Objects to REST over HTTP

 HTTP endpoint files are picked up dynamically, by naming convention & folder location:
 Any file located under `src/server/http/endpoints` whose postfix is `endpoint.ts` is picked up and it's default export is processed.
 See the `IHttpEndpoint` and `IHttpHandler` interfaces and `Item.endpoint.ts` module for usage examples.

-In order for the response mapping to work, each domain object is implicitly expected to return an `IResponse` shape.

-## Binding Domain Objects to REST over HTTP
-See `src/server/http/endpoints` folder and look into how a `*.endpoint.ts` is implemented.

 The binding magic happens in the `src/server/http/middleware/rest` file, and can be easily applied to any other protocol.